stakater/kubestackplus-docs/content/for-cisos/authentication-authorization/keycloak-idp.md

     - Redirect URI: Ask Stakater Support team to provide the redirect URI

 1. On the newly created `Client`, go to the `Credentials` tab and copy the `Secret` mentioned there
-1. Provide Stakater with the copied secret, so  Stakater can setup authentication for your Keycloak
+1. Provide Stakater with the copied secret, so Stakater can set up authentication for your Keycloak

 ## Items provided by Stakater Support